Joshua Chavis is in his third year as an assistant coach with the USC Upstate men's basketball program.

 Chavis returned to Spartanburg in 2015-16 following a highly successful tenure as an assistant coach at High Point Christian Academy in High Point, N.C., and Dudley High School in Greensboro, N.C.
 During his four seasons on the sidelines, Chavis helped eight different student-athletes earn a spot on an NCAA Division I roster.

 Chavis also played an instrumental role in leading High Point Christian Academy to three straight North Carolina State semifinal appearances.

-A four-year letterwinner as a player at USC Upstate, Chavis helped usher the program into the Division I era as a freshman in the Spartans’ 2007-08 inaugural D1 season.
-He would go on to start 91 of the 117 career games in which he played and help set a foundation for the success Upstate basketball has grown accustomed to.
+A four-year letter winner as a player at USC Upstate, Chavis helped usher the program into the Division I era as a freshman in the Spartans’ 2007-08 inaugural D1 season.
+He would go on to start 91 of the 117 career games in which he played and help set a foundation for the success the Upstate basketball program has grown accustomed to.

 Chavis also ranks first in the Division I era in career free throw percentage (.805), third in assists (295), seventh in steals (90), seventh in three-point field goal percentage (.333), ninth in field goals made (262) and ninth in free throws made (124).